An equivariant index theorem for hypoelliptic operators: Canonical trace on the bimodule

 \subsection{An algebraic Mehler formula}

-In this section, we show how the "Todd series" can be recovered from the contractions we defined in the previous paragraph.
+In this section, we recall how the "Todd series" can be recovered from the contractions we defined in the previous paragraph (\cite{Per2012}).
 The formula may be seen as a pseudodifferential analogue of the Mehler formula for the harmonic oscillator, and will be crucial for obtaining the index theorem.
-We keep the notations of the previous subsection and work in the distinguished local chart $U$. \\
+We keep the notations of the previous subsection and work in the foliated local chart $U$. \\

-For a $N\times N$ matrix $R$ with coefficients in $\C[[\eps]]$, which has no degree zero term in $\eps$, we can define the following formal power series in $M_N(\C[[\eps]])$ and in $\C[[\eps]]$
+For a $N\times N$ matrix $\Omega$ with coefficients in $\C[[\eps]]$, which has no degree zero term in $\eps$, we can define the following formal power series in $M_N(\C[[\eps]])$ and in $\C[[\eps]]$ :